Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXIV. Startup-Shutdown Scripts/README.md

 ## 3. 🚀 Testing the Startup/Shutdown Script

-To test the functionality, restart the computer to verify that the startup script runs correctly and shutdown to confirm that the shutdown script executes as expected.
+To validate the configuration, I performed a restart of a test computer.
+Upon reboot, I verified in the Event Viewer that the startup script executed successfully, creating its expected log file.
+I then initiated a shutdown and confirmed that the shutdown script also ran, performing its cleanup tasks as designed.

 📸 **Testing the Startup/Shutdown Script**